 Their second point: “2) Privacy is a fundamental right and you don’t need to prove the necessity of fundamental rights to anyone.“.
 If you’ve never read anything about privacy, you would think that a fundamental right is immutable and incontestable.
 It’s not.
 As Recital 4 of the GDPR phrases it; “The right to the protection of personal data is not an absolute right; it must be considered in relation to its function in society and be balanced against other fundamental rights, in accordance with the principle of proportionality.”

-In other words, your right to privacy must be put into context with EVERYONE else’s OTHER rights. e.g. Hypothetically, if I believed that ‘mass surveillance’ increases the safety of myself and my family, then your demand for privacy-first puts my loved ones directly in harms way.
+In other words, your right to privacy must be put into context with EVERYONE else’s OTHER rights. e.g. Hypothetically, if I believed that ‘mass surveillance’ increases the safety of my family, then your demand for privacy-first puts my loved ones directly in harms way.
 Therefore, my absolute (or ‘unalienable’) rights to what American’s call ‘life, liberty and the pursuit of happiness’ are more important than you not being seen with your trousers around your ankles.

 But then they go big and say: “We change our behavior when we’re being watched, which is made obvious when voting; hence, an argument can be made that privacy in voting underpins democracy.“, which is a ridiculous stretch.
 Democracy through a “cohesion produced by a homogenous people.”?
 Sure.
 Democracy through a ‘consensus on fundamental principles’?
 Absolutely.
 Democracy through “privacy in voting”?
 Get a bloody grip.